 Go see Brighton.
 It's just one quick train ride south from London.
 But first, you'll need a place to stay, so find one here with expedia!

-Disclaimer: This post is part of a content collaboration with expedia.
+Disclaimer: This post contains affiliate links that may earn me compensation if you purchase through them.
+This post is part of a content collaboration with expedia.
 All opinions are my own.